 The Sustainable Development goals (SDGs) currently constitute the international agenda of reference for the development actors.
 To this regard, PADEL works for the taking into account and the integration of the objectives of fighting against poverty during the planning of the local development plans and the annual investment plans, this with a perspective of empowering and making the citizens participate in their own development.

 Contribution of PADEL in matters of basic social services

-The quantity of sanitary, educative, hydraulic infrastructures achievement by PADEL and the measures taken to ensure their good use are the guarantee of an efficient contribution of the program to the progress of the municipalities of Mayahi for the improvement of the access for vulnerable persons to basic social services.
+The quantity of sanitary, educative, hydraulic infrastructures achievements by PADEL and the measures taken to ensure their good use are the guarantee of an efficient contribution of the programme to the progress of the municipalities of Mayahi for the improvement of the access for vulnerable persons to basic social services.
 Indeed, up until now, the achievements of the Mayahi PADEL have enabled the implementation of several social infrastructures.